tanboonjoon/main/docs/UserGuide.md

 <!-- @@author A0139942W-->
 #### Searching for (a) specific task(s): `find`
 Finds tasks of a specific time, or whose names contain any of the given keywords.
-Format: `find METHOD/ KEYWORDS [mark/TRUE]`
+Format: `find METHOD/ KEYWORDS [mark/TRUE]` <br>
-KEYWORDS for TYPE 'name/' 'desc/' 'tag/' is a word that is contain/part of a task name/description/tag KEYWORDS for TYPE 'day' and 'week' is a integer number.
+KEYWORDS for TYPE 'name/' 'desc/' 'tag/' is a word that is contain/part of a task name/description/tag <br>
+KEYWORDS for TYPE 'day' and 'week' is a integer number.

 Method | Explanation | Example